 - Title RCW 35

-- RCW 35.22.245 — Defines terms, elections for first-class mayor-council cities with seven councilmembers.
+- RCW 35.22.245 – Defines terms and elections for first-class mayor-council cities with seven councilmembers

-- RCW 35.17.020 — Defines terms, elections, requirements of commissioners for cities under commission form of government
+- RCW 35.17.020 – Defines terms, elections, and requirements of city commissioners under the commission form of government

 Non-Charter Code Cities